 Major Research Centers

-Faculty in Mechanical Engineering lead or participate in a number of major research institutes and centers:
+Mechanical engineering faculty lead or participate in a number of major research institutes and centers:

 - Center for Biomechanical Engineering Research (CBER)